ErikPeter2000/cipherchallenge2024/README.md

 ## Getting Started

 1. Download a Java Development Kit (JDK) from [Oracle](https://www.oracle.com/uk/java/technologies/downloads/).
-Version 21 is the latest version supported by Scala.
+Version 21 is the latest version supported by Scala at the time of writing.
 2. Download and install [Scala](https://www.scala-lang.org/download/).
 3. In Visual Studio Code, install the Scala (Metals) and Code Runner extensions.
 4. You should be able to run any file with the `.scala` extension by pressing `Ctrl + F5`.